 Kansas State Department of Education does not recognize special education as an initial licensure program.

-Will your program prepare teachers in special education in 2015-16?
+Is your program preparing teachers in special education in 2015-16?

-How many prospective teachers does your program plan to add in special education in 2015-16?
+How many prospective teachers did your program plan to add in special education in 2015-16?